fabric8-launcher/launcher-creator-backend/README.md

 together implement a useful and fleshed-out use-case. _Generators_ **do**, while _Capabilities_ **manage**.

-For example, a "Database" _Capability_ might call on a _Generator_ that would create a mySQL database service, while using another to create the _Secret_ that will store the datbase's connection information.
+For example, a "Database" _Capability_ might call on a _Generator_ that would create a mySQL database service, while using another to create the _Secret_ that will store the database's connection information.
 Yet another _Generator_ would create the Java code based on the Vert.x framework and copy that to the user's project.
 The choice of database (mySQL, PostgreSQL, etc) and code language and framework (Node.js, Vert.x, Spring Boot, etc) could be options that the user can pass to the _Capability_.
 In that aspect a _Capability_ can be as complex as